argeualcantara/api-management/README.md

 ## Getting Started

-To get started with the API Management System, follow these steps:
+To get started with the API Manager, follow these steps:

-1. **Obtain API Key**: Register with the API Management System and obtain an API key from the user dashboard.
+1. **Obtain API Key**: Register with the API Manager and obtain an API key from the user dashboard.
-2. **API Integration**: Integrate the API Management System into your application using the provided API endpoints.
+2. **API Integration**: Integrate the API Manager into your application using the provided API endpoints.
 3. **Authentication**: Include the API key in the headers of each request for authentication.
 4. **API Management**: Use the API endpoints to manage APIs effectively, including listing, retrieving details, adding, updating, and deleting APIs.